 Before any butt augmentation procedure, you will want to avoid taking any blood thinning medications.
-These include Aspirin, Heparin, Warfarin, and Enoxaparin Sodium.
+These include Aspirin®, Heparin, Warfarin, and Enoxaparin Sodium.
 You should also refrain from taking any herbal supplements or diet pills during this time as well.
 If you are diabetic, do not take your medication the morning of surgery.
 Consult your surgeon for specific guidelines regarding any concerns with discontinuing your blood thinners, supplements, or diet pills.
-Butt lift patients are also advised to begin taking stool softeners 2 days prior to surgery.
+Butt lift patients are also advised to begin taking stool softeners 2 days before surgery.

 It will be a minimum of approximately 2 weeks before you can return to work after a butt augmentation.
 Implant surgery patients will want to refrain from sitting or sleeping on implants for 2-8 weeks, depending on the extent of your surgery and the advice of your surgeon.
 Do not submerge your incisions for at least 3 weeks and refrain from doing lower body activities for 2 months.
-It may take closer to a year for full recovery to take place.
+It may take closer to a year for a full recovery to take place.

-Butt lift patients generally see wound healing completion at about 6 weeks, however, swelling and scarring may remain present up to 1 year post surgery.
+Butt lift patients generally see wound healing completion at about 6 weeks, however, swelling and scarring may remain present up to 1-year post-surgery.
 Wear your compression garments constantly for as long as directed and expect to resume normal activities after about 2-3 weeks.

 Pros and Cons of Butt Augmentation

 The advantage of receiving implants for your butt augmentation is their ability to be customizable.
 They can work for any patient and can come in any size.
 However, they often come with a costly price tag, significant pain, and a long recovery.